Word Family - Equus

 • Spanish cebra zebra

-• Indo-Iranian *Háĉwas
+• Indo-Iranian *Háĉwas horse

-• Mitanni Aryan *ašuwa
+• Mitanni Aryan *ašuwa horse

-• Mitanni Aryan *Prītāśva Whose horse is dear (personal name)
+• Mitanni Aryan *Prītāśva personal name: Whose horse is dear

 • Hurrian